hussseinhaiadr6/TableRecovery/README.md

 # TableRecovery README
-This a Full pipeline to detecet Tables in PDF and extract them to excel format it uses table detection text detecetion text recognition an dtavle strcuture recingintion algorithm
+This a Full pipeline to detect Tables in PDF and extract them to excel format it uses table detection text detection text recognition an table strcuture recognintion algorithm
 ## Setup Instructions

 ### 1. Clone the Repository